 There are dozens of ways to breach an organization’s cybersecurity, including various malware attacks, phishing emails, and DoS, DDoS, and XSS attacks.
 However, cybersecurity incidents don’t only happen because of intruders from outside an organization.

-A large number of data breaches are caused by insiders who work for a company.
+There's a lot of examples of internal data breaches.
 Malicious insiders can use their legitimate access rights to intentionally compromise sensitive data and harm a company.
 For instance, opportunistic attackers may spot vulnerabilities in a system and wait for a convenient moment to take advantage of them.
 Cybersecurity breaches and threats can also be caused by unintentional insiders due to human errors.

 Examples of recent cybersecurity breaches caused by insider threats

 Security incidents caused by insiders happen every year to various entities, including large enterprises, small companies, and government organizations.
-Let’s take a look at five examples of recent cybersecurity breaches.
+Let’s take a look at five examples of cyber security incidents.

 1. In 2018, a former Chicago Public Schools IT worker stole sensitive information of 70,000 employees, volunteers, and vendors.
 The stolen data included employee ID numbers, addresses, phone numbers, and criminal histories.